explodecomputer/gibandjo.com/part2/4-technical_report/index.md

 						</tbody>
 					</table>

-					<p class="top-buffer">Reconstructionist Judaism has a lovely reconstructed view of marriage and we were honoured to receive such a nice blessing within the synagogue in Montclair.
-Normally the Aufruf blessing occurs before the wedding itself, but reconstructionism doesn't mind too much.
-We received the blessing with gratitude, but we can't exactly remember the details as we were quite hungry.</p>
+					<p class="top-buffer">As we all know no marriage is really valid until it has been recognised by at least two religions.
+We journeyed to the US to satisfy this requirement and have a party with the folks who couldn't make it to the Peak District.
+Reconstructionist Judaism has a lovely reconstructed view of marriage and we were honoured to receive such a nice blessing within the synagogue in Montclair.
+Normally the Aufruf blessing occurs before the wedding itself, but turns out that reconstructionism doesn't mind too much about this, or anything else.
+Though we received the blessing with gratitude, we can't exactly remember the details as we were quite hungry.</p>

 					<p>And then we ate many bagels and had a party with Ethiopian food and three flavours of vegan cake: Cookies and Cream, Maple Walnut, and Raspberry Beret.
 Those of any religion would approve of such celebration.</p>